daniellimws/daniellimws.github.io/_posts/dctf-quals-18/memsome/2018-09-24-DCTF18-memsome.md

 }
 ```

 This was just a very educated guess but there is no guarantee.
-To be safe, I should have set a breakpoint at this function (`sub_766C`) and observed the result to confirm my suspection.
+To be safe, I should have set a breakpoint at this function (`sub_766C`) and observed the result to confirm my suspicion.
 However, me being lazy just decided to implement the solution and worry later.

 ## Solution
 There are 2 parts to solving this,